PYRAMID MALL PLATTSBURGH

 Clinton County, New York

-Headed by Syracuse's Robert J. Congel, the real estate development company built five "Pyramid" retail properties.
+Headed by Syracuse's Robert J. Congel, the company built five "Pyramid" retail properties.
 The first two were nearly identical community-class structures, each encompassing approximately 126,000 leasable square feet.
 PYRAMID MALL JOHNSTOWN and PYRAMID MALL ONEONTA opened for business in 1972.

 The first of the regional-sized "Pioneer Malls," PYRAMID MALL SARATOGA, was built in Saratoga County's Town of Winton and opened in 1973.
-It was followed by PYRAMID MALL PLATTSBURGH, in 1975, and PYRAMID MALL ITHACA, in Tompkins County's Town of Lansing, in 1976.
+It was followed by PYRAMID MALL PLATTSBURGH, in 1975, and PYRAMID MALL ITHACA, built in Tompkins County's Town of Lansing.
+This complex was dedicated in 1976.

-Today, the Ithaca property is the only one of three regional PYRAMID malls that remains intact.
+In the 21st century, the Ithaca property is the only complex out of three that remains intact.
 It was renamed SHOPS AT ITHACA in August 2007.
 The first PYRAMID MALL was renamed SARATOGA MALL in 1987.
 It had a destiny date with the wrecking ball in 1999.

 Encompassing a single retail level and 400,000 leasable square feet, the complex housed forty-five stores and services.
 The anchors were a 1-level (71,000 square foot) Kmart, 1-level (84,000 square foot) Montgomery Ward and 1-level (45,000 square foot) J.C.
 Penney.

 The first operational store, a (38,000 square foot) Price Chopper supermarket, began business in January 1975.
-Kmart opened April 11, 1975, followed by Montgomery Ward, on April 16, 1975.
+Kmart opened on April 11, 1975, followed by Montgomery Ward, which debuted on April 16, 1975.
 J.C.
-Penney, the final anchor store to begin business, held its official grand opening May 2, 1976.
+Penney, the final operational anchor store, held its official grand opening on May 2, 1976.

 Charter inline stores included Fay's Drugs, Ye Olde Smoke Shop, Kinney Shoes, Friar Tuck Book Shop, Record Town, a Pizza Boy restaurant and Burlington, Vermont-based Magrams "fashion department store."